jnbraun/bcnn/README.md

 #### ***  Contributors are welcomed ! ***

-bcnn is a plain C / Cuda implementation of Convolutional Neural Networks (widely used for Deep Learning applications such as object detection and recognition in images).
+bcnn (Bare CNN) is a minimalist implementation of Convolutional Neural Networks in plain C and Cuda.

 It is aimed to be easy to build with a very limited number of dependencies (standalone if only used on CPU) and designed with 'hackability' in mind.

 At the current state, it can run on CPU and Nvidia's GPU.
-CuDNNv5 is now supported.
+CuDNN versions >= 5 (up to 7) are supported.

 ## Dependencies:
 ### Minimal build (CPU with or without SSE2 acceleration):
 No external dependency (only requires bip (image processing library) and bh (helpers library) already included).

 ### GPU build:
 Requires CUDA libraries (cudart, cublas, curand) and a GPU with compute capability 2.0 at least.
+CuDNN is optional but supported.

 ## Build:
 - On linux systems: clone the repository and simply type: